 |View all NBN plans listed on Canstar Blue||**^^View important information|

 Using Telstra’s 5G network

 Once you’re up and running on Telstra 5G, you can expect speeds significantly faster than the telco’s current 4G network.
-We’ve personally seen speed test results of more than 1,000 megabits per second with the new Samsung Galaxy S10 5G in Sydney, and Telstra has reported up to 1,900 megabits per second with the OPPO Reno 5G.
+We’ve personally seen speed test results of more than 1,000 megabits per second with the 2019 released Samsung Galaxy S10 5G in Sydney, and Telstra has reported up to 1,900 megabits per second with the OPPO Reno 5G in 2019.

 If you do fall under Telstra’s 5G umbrella, expect a serious boost in speeds and reduction in lag when using your 5G device.
 If you’re still waiting on 5G — as most of us are — you can still use any of the above devices on Telstra’s fast and efficient 4G and 4GX network, which is available across Australia.

 Optus had initially set its 5G sites live in very selected locations, and launched the first Australian 5G home broadband plan – although customers had to have a compatible Optus device, the Nokia FastMile 5G modem.
 Currently, the telco is rolling out 5G broadband into selected areas, with eligible residents now able to enjoy unlimited 5G broadband for just $75 per month.